swich11/item-sorter/README.md

 **Visualisation**

 The visualisation package contains the **visualisation_node** and some STL meshes for the detected objects.
-It's role is to publish and keep state for a MarkerArray which contains each detected object, and the buckets.
+Its role is to publish and keep state for a MarkerArray which contains each detected object, and the buckets.

 **Transforms**